po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/02-Stu_Lighthouse/Solved/audit.md

 ## Performance Metrics

-Which metrics in the Lighthouse audit need to be improved to speed up the page load of the website.
-List the metric and its respective score.(add bullet points if necessary)
+Which metrics in the Lighthouse audit are failing?
+List the metric and its respective score.
+(Add bullet points if necessary)

 * Time to Interactive: 10.7 s